Vishwajeetbhalere/Locallibrary/README.md

 ## Quick Start

 To get this project up and running locally on your computer:
 1. Set up the [Python development environment].
-   We recommend using a Python virtual environment.
+Recommend using a Python virtual environment.
-   > **Note:** This has been tested against Django 3.10 (and may not work or be "optimal" for other versions).

 1. Assuming you have Python setup, run the following commands (if you're on Windows you may use `py` or `py -3` instead of `python` to start Python):
    ```
    pip3 install -r requirements.txt